-- -If the misfire is the result of a cartridge not firing or unusual report (either louder or quieter than normal), keep the rifle pointed in a safe direction for 60 seconds prior to ejecting the chambered round or retracting the bolt. - If a cartridge or fired case is caught between the bolt and the barrel, or against a cartridge that is in the chamber, remove the magazine from the rifle.
-Then retract the bolt fully and remove the jammed cartridge or case.

-- -When attempting to extract a cartridge that is "stuck" in the chamber do not use any type of tool that is likely to act as a "firing pin" and discharge the cartridge should the tool impact on the primer. - -After clearing a jam, inspect the firearm mechanism to determine if dirt might be the cause of the problem.
+- If the misfire is the result of a cartridge not firing or unusual report (either louder or quieter than normal), keep the rifle pointed in a safe direction for 60 seconds prior to ejecting the chambered round or retracting the bolt. - If a cartridge or fired case is caught between the bolt and the barrel, or against a cartridge that is in the chamber, open the hinged floor plate and empty the cartridges from the magazine.
+Then, retract the bolt fully and remove the jammed cartridge or case. - When attempting to extract a cartridge that is "stuck" in the chamber do not use any type of tool that is likely to act as a "firing pin" and discharge the cartridge should the tool impact on the primer. - After clearing a jam, inspect the firearm mechanism to determine if dirt might be the cause of the problem.
 Excess lubricant or grease can cause cartridges to feed sluggishly or fail to extract.
 An accumulation of grease or dirt on the face of the bolt, under the extractor, in the chamber, or in the magazine can contribute to cartridge feeding problems.
-(See section on "Care and Cleaning" page 29.) - -After clearing a jam, inspect all cartridges that have been removed from the firearm.
-Safely dispose of any cartridges which are in any way damaged. - -If it appears that the rifle and magazine are not at fault and that the jam was caused by the type of cartridge being used, then try another type. - -Examine your fired cartridge cases.
-If they have split, blown or bulged heads, stop using that ammunition and promptly return the rifle to the factory for examination. - -If the above procedures do not result in a smooth and reliable feeding firearm, don't use the rifle.
-The RUGER® SCOUT RIFLE can be returned directly to our Newport Customer Service Department for inspection and repair, if required.
+(See section on "Care and Cleaning," p.
+25.) - After clearing a jam, inspect all cartridges and fired cases that have been removed from the firearm.
+Safely dispose of any cartridges which are in any way damaged. - If it appears that the rifle is not at fault and that the jam was caused by the type of cartridge being used, then try another type. - Examine your fired cartridge cases.
+If they have split, blown, or bulged case heads, stop using that ammunition and promptly return the rifle to the factory for examination. - If the above procedures do not result in a smooth and reliable feeding firearm, don't use the rifle.
+The RUGER® HAWKEYE® and RUGER® GUIDE GUN can be returned directly to our Newport Customer Service Department for inspection and repair, if required.
 See the "Service and Parts Policy" section of the manual for packing and shipping information.